Important Notice: Program Application is Closed

 How often can I be enrolled in this program?

-This program is only for those with an existing relationship with a psychologist/social worker.
+This program is only for those with an existing relationship with a psychologist/social worker/counsellor.
 As such, you will need to show that you have attended at least one appointment with them.
 It does not matter how long ago you saw them, only that you have seen them before.

-If you are looking to see a specific psychologist/social worker but have not been able to because of finances, you can ask to see them on a sliding scale or ask for a shorter appointment to bring down costs for your initial appointment, but you will still need to pay out of pocket for this appointment.
-PLEASE NOTE: A reduction of cost for an appointment is at psychologist’s/social worker’s discretion and will not guarantee enrollment to the program.
+If you are looking to see a specific psychologist/social worker/counsellor but have not been able to because of finances, you can ask to see them on a sliding scale or ask for a shorter appointment to bring down costs for your initial appointment, but you will still need to pay out of pocket for this appointment.
+PLEASE NOTE: A reduction of cost for an appointment is at psychologist’s/social worker’s/counsellor’s discretion and will not guarantee enrollment to the program.